babsey/nest-docker-grabber/README.md

     nest-docker [--help] <command> [<args>] [<version>]

     --help      print this usage information.
-    <command>   can be either 'provision', 'run' or ''.
+    <command>   can be either 'provision', 'run' or 'clean'.
     [<args>]    can be either 'notebook', 'interactice' or 'virtual'.
     [<version>] kind of docker image (e.g. 'latest', 'nightly', '2.x.0').